-In connection with her appointment, on November 2, 2020, Ms. Rubenstein received a grant of 5,122 Restricted Stock Units under Clearway Energy, Inc.'s Equity Incentive Plan, with an aggregate value of \$150,000.
-Each Restricted Stock Unit is equivalent in value to one share of the Clearway Energy, Inc.'s Class C Common Stock.
-Under the grant, Ms. Rubenstein will receive from Clearway Energy, Inc. shares of Class C Common Stock ratably over a three-year period beginning on the first anniversary of the date of the grant.
+In connection with her appointment, on November 2, 2020, Ms. Rubenstein received a grant of 5,122 Restricted Stock Units under the Company's Equity Incentive Plan, with an aggregate value of \$150,000.
+Each Restricted Stock Unit is equivalent in value to one share of the Company's Class C Common Stock.
+Under the grant, Ms. Rubenstein will receive from the Company shares of Class C Common Stock ratably over a three-year period beginning on the first anniversary of the date of the grant.